bonilhamusclab/circro/README.md

   - matrix of size n x n (n is number of nodes)
   - the value corresponds to the edge strength between the nodes
   - only upper triangle of matrix is analyzed

+##To Do List
+1. Add Support for plain-text CSV
+2. Add documentation for each of the commands

 ##Contributions
 - [Dr. Bonilha Lab at MUSC](http://academicdepartments.musc.edu/neurosciences/neurology/research/bonilha/)